 - Company pet swag – Create pet bandanas and other swag with your company logo on them to acknowledge pets as part of the team.

 - Pet photo contests – Ask employees to submit photos of their pets dressed up (or photoshopped) for a holiday.
 Or have employees vote for the cutest pet by each company department.
-The options for photo contents are endless.

 - Decorate the office – Recognize employees and their pets with posters and photos in the office or design pet-themed screensavers using your employee’s pets!

 Supporting a pet-friendly workplace doesn’t just benefit your employees and their four-legged family members, but it benefits the company as a whole.
 In a 2018 Mars Petcare survey of employers and employees, “87% of employers think being dog-friendly helps them attract and retain more talent, and 59% of employees would choose to work for a company that is dog friendly over one that isn’t.”